Amarachi32/Documementation/ReadMe.md

-﻿# In-House Code Documentation for Bezao Training🤷‍♀️
+# In-House Code Documentation for Bezao Training?????

 In this project,I created a training documentation  for a group of Trainee such that Classes, Methods,Properties, Enums etc. are annotated with a Document Attribute.
 This is a documented code so that each Trainee in the team can easily understand each steps taken and can in turn contribute to the repository.
 The Document Attribute takes one required parameter *"Description" and two optional Parameters "Input" and "Output"* respectively.
 When **GetDocs()** is called it displays details of all codes documented throughout the assembly.
 We created a class library namespace and used it to define  our **DocumentAttribute** which is being referenced in the  executable project folder.

-///The screenshot of the sample display of our output code shows the following:
+///Sample code for a class implementing Attribute

 ***